Bumblebee cosmology: Tests using distance- and time-redshift probes: Conclusions and Summary

 \section{Conclusions and Summary}

-In this paper, we present Bayesian posterior probability constraints on an unconventional cosmological model based on the bumblebee gravitational theory using multiple cosmological probes.
+In this paper, we present Bayesian posterior probability constraints on an unconventional cosmological model based on the bumblebee gravity theory using multiple cosmological probes.
 Our approach has incorporated emerging probes such as cosmic chronometers (CC, Section~\ref{sec:CC}) and gamma-ray bursts (GRBs, Section~\ref{sec:GRB}) alongside well-established SNe Ia (Section~\ref{sec:SN}) and BAO datasets (Section~\ref{sec:BAO}).
 We show that the constraints from the four probes are consistent within the $2\sigma$ level, and the best-fit results from the bumblebee cosmology under the joint constraints can effectively explain each individual and the combined dataset (see Figure \ref{fig:prediction} and Table \ref{tab:model_comparison}).
 In particular, the curved bumblebee model favors an open universe with $\Omega_{{\mathcal K}0} \sim 0.13\pm 0.04$, challenging the traditional flat universe geometry (see Section~\ref{sec:modelparam}).

 When compared to the standard $\Lambda\text{CDM}$ framework, information criterion calculations (AIC and BIC, see Section~\ref{sec:IC}) indicate a general superiority of $\Lambda\text{CDM}$ over the bumblebee models, except for the curved bumblebee model when evaluating using AIC (see Table \ref{tab:model_comparison} and Section~\ref{sec:modelcompare}).
 It is worth noting that our results demonstrate a sufficiently good performance of the bumblebee theory in fitting the distance- and time-redshift relations, and thus its potential in explaining the cosmic background dynamics.
-However, further tests from the cosmological perturbation perspective, as opposed to the observational probes adopted here, should be put to use, in order to provide more stringent constraints on the bumblebee cosmology as well as other modified gravity theories (see a parallel study from \citealt{xuruitemp}).
+However, we remind the reader that cosmological tests of the theory in fact lie in two aspects.
+The first category of constraints comes from cosmic background dynamics, i.e., through observational imprints of the cosmic acceleration (as investigated in this paper).
+The second category is at cosmological perturbation level, e.g., through the cosmic microwave background (which is carried out in a parallel study).
+It is important to not only use modern distance- and time-redshift probes, but also utilize constraints from the cosmological perturbation perspective, in order to provide more stringent constraints on the bumblebee cosmology as well as other modified gravity theories (see a parallel study from \citep{xuruitemp}).

 Finally we mention in passing that the recent development and incorporation of emerging cosmological probes offer opportunities to perform independent consistency checks on models (as here aiding in the assessment of whether a modified gravity theory remains viable and in achieving tighter parameter constraints).
 However, we must emphasize that before combining new probes for joint posterior analysis, it is critical to verify that no significant biases exist between them and established probes.
 Severe biases could create tension between probes under the same model, rendering joint constraints meaningless and potentially leading to incorrect rejection of the model.
 Additionally, new methods should carefully evaluate potential sources of systematic error, adopting the most conservative error estimates to avoid prematurely discarding valid models.